probablyabot/pollevbot/README.md

 don't close the lid or manually put the computer to sleep.

-The purpose of this feature, as opposed to deploying via Heroku (detailed below), is to avoid having to authenticate with Duo, which requires manual confirmation (i.e. via Duo Push), every time the program runs.
+The purpose of this feature, as opposed to deploying via Heroku (detailed below), is to avoid having to authenticate with Duo every time the program runs.
 With this feature, one can schedule the program to run, log in beforehand, and forget about it.

 ## Heroku